kanzhang/pyspark-converter-examples/README.md

 converters.
 A future improvement could be, when instantiating converters, passing in the Hadoop [Configuration](https://hadoop.apache.org/docs/current/api/org/apache/hadoop/conf/Configuration.html) object used by associated MapReduce jobs.
-This Configuration object serves as the vehicle to pass in any custom configuration options the converter might need.
+This Configuration object serves as the vehicle to pass in any custom configuration options a converter might need.